weigon/openssl-tls13-ping-pong/README.md

 - cmake 3.4 or later
 - C++14 capable compiler
 - Openssl 1.1.1
+- Operating Systems
   - Linux 4.11 or later
+  - FreeBSD 12 or later
+  - MacOSX 10.11 or later

 ### building